RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

            --set envs_dirs /pub/$USER/myconda/23.5.2/envs \
            --append envs_dirs /opt/apps/miniconda/23.5.2/pkgs

-   Your :tt:`.condarc` file is always in $HOME regardless of the install location.
+   .. note:: Your :tt:`.condarc` file is always in $HOME regardless of the install location.

 #. **Initialize conda for your shell**